itHotL/PlayerStats/README.md

       - `playerstats.stat` for using the general command (true for everyone by default)
       - `playerstats.share` for sharing statistics in chat (true for everyone by default)
       - `playerstats.reload` for reloading the config (only for OP players by default)
+      - `playerstats.exclude` to exclude players from top- and server-statistics (only for OP players by default)

 &nbsp;